 We express our concern regarding the threats and intimidation against Quelvin Otoniel Jiménez Villalta, legal counsel for the Xinka People’s Parliament.
 Mr. Jiménez Villalta has also been subject to spurious accusations for demanding the consultation process be transparent and in strict alignment with international standards regarding Indigenous Peoples’s rights and the Constitutional Court’s orders laid out in resolution 4785-2017.

 As organizations that seek to ensure respect for human rights, we express our deep concern regarding the disinformation, stigmatization, and threats against the Xinka People and members of the Peaceful Resistance of Santa Rosa, Jalapa, and Jutiapa.

 As members of the international community:

-We express our solidarity with the Xinka People and human rights defenders who are part of the Peaceful Resistance of Santa Rosa, Jalapa and Jutiapa who are working for the fulfilment of and respect of fundamental rights.
+We express our solidarity with the Xinka People and human rights defenders who are part of the Peaceful Resistance of Santa Rosa, Jalapa, and Jutiapa who are working for the fulfillment of and respect of fundamental rights.

-We call on authorities to take all necessary measures to investigate the threats against the Xinka People’s Parliament’s lawyer in order to identify and sanction those responsible.
+We call on authorities to take all necessary measures to investigate the threats against the Xinka People’s Parliament’s lawyer to identify and sanction those responsible.

-To Victoria Tauli-Corpuz, Special Rapporteur to the United Nations on the rights of Indigenous Peoples, we ask for continued vigilance to ensure the fulfilment of due process and to guarantee the principles of good faith before, during and after the consultation with the Xinka People according to the Constitutional Court resolution 4785-2017.
+To Victoria Tauli-Corpuz, Special Rapporteur to the United Nations on the rights of Indigenous Peoples, we ask for continued vigilance to ensure the fulfillment of due process and to guarantee the principles of good faith before, during, and after the consultation with the Xinka People according to the Constitutional Court resolution 4785-2017.